fayaoliu/fayaoliu.github.io/index.md

 *I am always looking for motivated PhD students.
 Scholarships are available [link](https://www.a-star.edu.sg/scholarships/home/scholarships).
 Self-funded students like CSC are also welcome.
 Feel free to drop me an email.
 Kindly note that only shortlisted candidates will be notified.*

 Recently we built a lab-native multi-agent research platform called [Claw AI Lab](https://github.com/Claw-AI-Lab/Claw-AI-Lab).
 Try it out!
-We welcome stars, forks, and collaborations.
+We welcome feedback, stars, forks, and collaborations.

 ## Publications